coreyb4/Banded-Alignment/README.md

 ```

 ## Running
-To interact with the main functionality of the project, open 'interactive_aligner.ipynb'
+To interact with the main functionality of the project, open 'interactive_aligner.ipynb' and follow enclosed instructions.

 To reproduce benchmarking plots:
 ```